 You should encourage her to assess how someone she is dating treats their family, friends, and even a stranger on the street.
 Do they honor their commitments and try to earn her trust?
 Does she feel pressured when she is with them, or comfortable to be herself?
 Do they share similar interests or does that person encourage her to try new things?

-Make sure she understands that solid relationships are much more than the butterflies she may feel in her stomach or even the sexual feelings she may not yet understand.
+Make sure she understands that positive relationships are much more than the butterflies she may feel in her stomach or even the sexual feelings she may not yet understand.
 Trust is earned, and it’s okay to take things slow.
 Some people will try to take advantage of her, so it’s okay to keep her guard up for awhile.

 On the flip side, remind her that the people she dates have feelings, too.
 While one ex-partner may have been insensitive, that doesn’t mean the next person she dates is tough, no matter their exterior.